BattlehubCode/RuntimeAssetDatabase/README.md

 ## Web Storage Sample

-You can use the runtime asset database in conjunction with an HTTP web server, mainly in WebGL builds.
+You can use the runtime asset database in conjunction with an HTTP web server, in WebGL and Standalone builds.

 To start the web sample, follow these steps: